chorus: a cross-agent plugin mesh for AI coding CLIs

 Most AI coding tools are designed like islands.

-You pick one — Claude Code, OpenCode, Gemini CLI, or Codex — and stay inside its workflow.
+You pick one — Claude Code, OpenCode, Gemini CLI, Codex, Cursor, or Kilo — and stay inside its workflow.
 A second opinion means copying context, switching terminals, re-explaining the task, waiting, comparing answers, and manually carrying the result back.

 I built chorus to remove that step.